Find Teaching Schools

 $52,270 Median Salary

-The following table lists how many instructional media design graduations there were in 2020-2021 for each degree level.
+The following table lists how many instructional media design graduations there were for each degree level during the last year for which data was available.

 Education Level Number of Grads

-O*NET surveyed people in occupations related to instructional media and asked them what knowledge areas, skills, and abilities were important for their jobs.
-The responses were rated on a scale of 1 to 5 with 5 being most important.
+People with careers related to instructional media were asked what knowledge areas, skills, and abilities were important for their jobs.
+They weighted these areas on a scale of 1 to 5 with 5 being the highest.

 Knowledge Areas for Instructional Media Majors